 UK approves restricted Huawei role in 5G network

-Britain on Tuesday greenlighted a limited role for Chinese telecom giant Huawei in the country's 5G network, stressing that "high-risk vendors" would be excluded from "sensitive" core infrastructure.
+Britain on Tuesday greenlighted a limited role for Chinese telecoms giant Huawei in the country's 5G network but underscored that "high-risk vendors" would be excluded from "sensitive" core infrastructure.
+London's decision, following a meeting of the National Security Council chaired by Prime Minister Boris Johnson, came shortly after Brussels said it would allow Huawei a limited 5G role in the European Union.

+"We want world-class connectivity as soon as possible but this must not be at the expense of our national security," Britain's Digital Secretary Nicky Morgan said in reference to high-speed fifth-generation networks that offer almost instantaneous and reliable data transfer.
+"High-risk vendors never have been and never will be in our most sensitive networks," she insisted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)